lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-03-swift-parsers-introduction.markdown

 In the next post, I'll be a crazy person and create a simple XML interface in Swift, and extract data out of it in an Imperative style.

 [^header-generation]: This can be seen in any imported Frameworks, whether they are provided by the User, a 3rd Party, or Apple.
-Just CMD+Click on a third party Class in XCode and it will take you to the Class or Method definition.
+Just CMD+Click on a third party Class in Xcode and it will take you to the Class or Method definition.

 [^documentation-loc]: This means we'll all write better method documentation right?